MVPStudio/mvp-studio-web-cms/V2-PRODUCT-SPEC.md

     - Maybe there is a space to tell people if they want help writing their proposal they can come meet us on a Tuesday evening and we can help them.
     - It should encourage them to communicate with us via our slack room(s) in Eugene Tech (not email).
+    - Part of the process description is what needs to happen before a project kicks off, and how they can contact us to kick it off.
+    - There is also very clear contact info for MVP Studio for any questions during the process.
 - Click post a new project
 - Arrive at a form
 - They can submit the following (* = optional)